What Are The Different Pickleball Strategies?

 The lob return is a strategic shot that involves hitting the ball high and deep over your opponents’ heads.
 This return is particularly effective when your opponents frequently position themselves close to the net, anticipating aggressive shots.
 By hitting a lob return, you force them to retreat and give yourself time to recover and regroup.
 Lob returns also create opportunities to reset the point and transition from a defensive to an offensive strategy.

-You may also like: Your Top 10 Pickleball Tips
+You may also like: Pickleball Training Board

 Doubles Strategies